Tips for Resource Requests

 Give a summary of all assignments from your current allocation.
 For all the procedures involved in obtaining a further IPv4 allocation, please refer to the and the IPv4 Address Allocation and Assignment Policies.

 The RIPE NCC advises not to send more than four requests at one time.
-Once the requests are evaluated and approved, the RIPE NCC will review your Assignment Window.
+You can make use of the LIR Portal request forms and submit one request per resource.

 Do not paste the #[ Network Template ]# straight from your request form into the RIPE Database.
 It will NOT be accepted.